leobudima/elogii-blog/content/agile-delivery-operations.md

 ## How to build an agile delivery operation?

-Agile transformation touches every part of delivery operations.
-And that means centering a strategy around the structure, process, people, and technology in your company.
+**Agile transformation** touches every part of delivery operations.

+And that means centring a strategy around the **structure**, **process**, **people**, and **technology** in your company.

 One doesn’t work without the others.

 But once you reach this goal, agile delivery allows you to adjust the entire operation to your actions and decisions.

 And let you take full advantage of opportunities that create value for the service.

 Here’s a breakdown of what you need to do for each element of your delivery: